 Who shouldn’t do this test?

 Don’t do this test if you currently have symptoms of COVID-19 — this test won’t tell you if you currently have the virus.
 If you have symptoms, you should follow the latest government advice.
-The most common symptoms are a high temperature, and a new, continuous cough.
+The most common symptoms are a high temperature, a new, continuous cough, or a loss or change to your sense of smell or taste.

 In rare cases, you might have been infected but not have developed antibodies.
 This can happen if you have a disease that affects your immune function or if you take immunosuppressants.